mixmaxhq/frecency/README.md

 ```

 Frecency adds and removes `_frecencyScore` attribute for compare results.
 You can output results with scores by assigning `keepScores` parameter to `true`.

+Keep the frecency score allow you to do extra operations like usage analytics, debugging
+and/or mix with other algorithms.

 ## Configuring Frecency